Kotexander/hex_gol/README.md

 # About
 Conway's Game of Life, except it's Hexagons.

 ![](screenshots/img.png)
 # Rules
-If any cell has exactly 2 neighbors, then the cell is alive next turn.
+If any cell has exactly 2 live neighbors, then the cell is alive next turn.
 Otherwise, it is dead.